Buy now, pay later plans

 The buy now, pay later payment amount may appear on your statement as follows:

-- included as part of your minimum monthly payment
+- included in your minimum monthly payment

 - as a transaction you need to pay in addition to the minimum monthly payment